WebKitJs/WebKitJS/README.md

 for code minification.
 Components and widgets are created using HTML templates (using jQuery, HTML, CSS)

-Coding conventions	- OOP, MVC, Observer Pattern, JS PseudoClassical inheritance
+Conventions: OOP, MVC, Observer Pattern, JS Pseudo-Classical inheritance

 Dependencies